 But then, desserts are not (necessarily) meant to be super healthy, right? ?
 As long as we don’t eat more of the naughty stuff than the healthy ones, dessert now and then can make no harm.
 It’s definitely not easy to have only one of these beauties, ask any Romanian, and they will tell you the same thing: our Papanasi are too good for words.
 Yum!

-Romanian Papanasi recipe, or fried cheese donuts, an amazing dessert that we just love.
+Romanian Papanasi recipe, or fried no-yeast cheese donuts with sour cream and jam, a fantastic dessert that we treasure.

 - 1 egg